TauNoor/Classification-model-for-recipes/README.md

-# Prediction Model: How Good are these Recipes?
+# Prediction Time: How Good are these Recipes?
 by Tauhid Noor (tnoor@ucsd.edu)

 ## Framing the Problem